Body camera video shows police investigating robbery at Cleveland sign

 CLEVELAND – Police are trying to find two suspects in a robbery that happened by a popular landmark.

-On May 17 around midnight two men stopped on Abbey Road to get a picture at the Cleveland sign.
+On May 17 around midnight two men stopped on Abbey Avenue. to get a picture at the Cleveland sign.

 Shortly after they arrived, two suspects approached them and started asking questions.